 ○ The training materials can come from a number of sources, including the following:

-➢Taxi 101—This training program covers: Weather; airport familiarization; runway and taxiway signs; surface markings and lighting: aircraft preflight; flight procedures; and air traffic control procedures.
+➢ Taxi 101—This training program covers: Weather; airport familiarization; runway and Start Printed Page 5515taxiway signs; surface markings and lighting: aircraft preflight; flight procedures; and air traffic control procedures.

 ➢ Private companies also sell many training materials.

 ➢ Training materials can include printed media, computer media, or any other effective media.